Explore WRAP's anthologies, featuring short stories and poetry written by NTU students and staff.

 Anthology 2021: Easyrider

-Anthology 2021: Easyrider is the latest anthology from WRAP.
+Anthology 2021: Easyrider is the second anthology from WRAP.
 Written by NTU students and staff, it includes 16 original short stories.
-Each story was handpicked by a panel of judges from more than 40 entries to WRAP's short story competition, which challenged writers to compose 250 words about a bus ride.
+Each story was hand-picked by a panel of judges from more than 40 entries to WRAP's short story competition, which challenged writers to compose 250 words about a bus ride.

 The travel theme was inspired by WRAP's Term Two featured writer Ashley Hickson-Lovence and his debut novel The 392.
 In his foreword for the anthology, Ashley says: "This bus-themed brief was no easy feat but this anthology has talent in abundance.
 These perceptive pieces are full of flair and heart and leave you aching for more.
 My advice: savour every story."